PyThaiNLP/wisesight-sentiment/README.md

 - Size: 26,737 messages
 - Language: Central Thai
 - Style: Informal and conversational.
 With some news headlines and advertisement.
-- Time period: Around 2016 to early 2019.
-With small amount from other period.
+- Time period: Approximately 2016 to early 2019, with a small amount from other periods.
 - Domains: Mixed.
 Majority are consumer products and services (restaurants, cosmetics, drinks, car, hotels), with some current affairs.
 - Privacy: